kudah99/flutter_thingspeak/README.md

  information, fetch and analyze feeds, and query public channels.
 Compatible with both the hosted ThingSpeak server at api.thingspeak.com and self-hosted open-source servers.

-## Features

-- Initialize and interact with ThingSpeak channels.
-- Read data from ThingSpeak channels.

 ## Getting Started

 To use this package, add `flutter_thingspeak` as a dependency in your `pubspec.yaml` file.